Earlham is a place where social entrepreneurship is thriving.

 The competition provides a platform for students to transform their ideas into real world business plans.

-The winners in the Final Round of The Earlham Prize for Creative Capitalism — The Business Plan Competition for Social Entrepreneurship were announced at Goddard Auditorium on April 8.
+The winners in the Final Round of The Earlham Prize for Creative Capitalism — The Business Plan Competition for Social Entrepreneurship were announced at Goddard Auditorium.